Posted on May 29 2019

 - Cold water

-If you want a quick condition before you go in the morning, you can lightly spray the same mixture - utilizing a bit of hairspray to set your desired style before you head out - and you can let it air-dry on your head for those days you are on the go.
+If you want a quick condition before you go in the morning, you can lightly spray the same mixture.

-Before I send you on your way, here are a few other Do’s and Don’t for synthetic hair wearers:
+Here are a few other Do’s and Don’ts for synthetic hair wearers:

 • DON’T use a brush on curly wigs.